An Algebraic Approach to Koopman Classical Mechanics: The Simple Harmonic Oscillator

-so that for an arbitrary number of factors, defining a bilinear form $({\bf f},{\bf g})\doteq f_1g_1+f_2g_2+f_3g_3+f_4g_4$ and again using the same Baker--Campbell--Hausdorff identity, we obtain for arbitrarily many unary operators $\hat F_{{\bf f}_i}$ the generating function From this generating function, we can use differentiation at $\lambda_i=0$ or inverse fourier transforms to construct the average value associated with any function of the $\hat F_{{\bf f}_i}$.
+so that for an arbitrary number of factors, again using the same Baker--Campbell--Hausdorff identity, we obtain for arbitrarily many unary operators $\hat F_{{\bf f}_i}$ the generating function The first expression preserves the conceptual separation of the thermal noise term and the incompatibility term, as labeled above, whereas the second expression, which applies a straightforward algebraic simplification, is often easier to use.
+From this generating function, we can use differentiation at $\lambda_i=0$ or inverse fourier transforms to construct the average value associated with any function of the $\hat F_{{\bf f}_i}$.
+From Eq. (\ref{GeneratingFunction}), we can derive, for any operators $\hat A$ and $\hat B$,

+so that Eq. (\ref{GeneratingFunction}) fixes the algebraic structure, for the purposes of the state, as effectively that of the Weyl--Heisenberg group.
+Again using the same Baker--Campbell--Hausdorff identity, we can reduce any product of exponential factors to a single exponential of a sum,